Santander Airport: Development since 2000

 In December 2010, 37.8 million euro was invested for the upgrading of the facilities, preparing the airport to handle an annual traffic of over two million passengers a year.
-The works included the remodeling of the terminal building of 10,200 meters square, expanding new areas of departures and arrivals as well as the construction of a taxiway that can handle 22 movements per hour, and the extension of the aircraft parking platform.
+The works included the remodeling of the terminal building of 10,200 square meters, expanding new areas of departures and arrivals as well as the construction of a taxiway that can handle 22 movements per hour, and the extension of the aircraft parking platform.

 Facilities

 After the implementation of the renovations referred to in the airport master plan, today it has 8 check-in desks, 3 baggage carousels in the arrivals lounge and 7 boarding gates.
 As an international airport, it is also capable of handling flights from countries outside the Schengen zone.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Santander Airport: